johnmara/buddychallenge/README.md

 A Social Network that you connect with another people around the world.
-To add a buddy you have to complete a questionnaire and if you have commons with the another user you became buddies automatically.
+To add a buddy you have to complete a questionnaire and if you have commons with the another user you become buddies automatically.

 Techonologies that used are: